Junior Leadership Program Class of 2022 – now open to 9th , 10th, 11th and 12th grade students!

 Tuition Information: $425 (non-refundable).
 Thanks to our community partners, we are able to subsidize a significant portion of the actual program cost per student of $1,650.
 A limited number of partial scholarships will be available to help defray the $425 tuition based on financial need.

-Click here to apply for the class of 2021
+Click here to apply to the Class of 2022!